joeguilmette/local-migrator-poc/README.md

 ./scripts/release.sh
 ```

-The script builds the plugin ZIP and PHAR, then creates or updates the GitHub release (attaching `localpoc-plugin-<version>.zip` and `cli/dist/localpoc.phar`).

-It will also install the latest version of the PHAR locally.
+The script builds the plugin ZIP and PHAR, then creates or updates the GitHub release (attaching `local-migrator-plugin-<version>.zip` and `cli/dist/local-migrator.phar`).
+It also installs the freshly built PHAR locally (handling the `lm`/`lm-wp` fallback automatically).

 ---